This is a frequent response to the suggestion that dietary and lifestyle changes will be beneficial to a person’s well being.

 Loving and respecting your body – the only one that we will ever have, means being committed to learning how to best look after ourselves.
 It is not something that we innately know and understand.

 Habits can be difficult to change.
 The good news is that we did learn the old habits and we can easily (well, may be not quite that easily) replace the old habit with a new, more beneficial habit.
-After 6 weeks of cultivating a new habit, the new habit becomes an established habit.
+It takes some time to cultivate a new habit to ensure that the new habit becomes an established habit.

 Yes, it may be comforting to sip a hot cup of coffee on waking or drink a warm glass of milk before going to bed.